B-Robo Kabutack: Plot

-Dr. Torahiko Kouenji is a fictional character renowned for his archaeological achievements in uncovering ancient writings from the Earth's deepest layers.
-These writings revealed the existence of 13 mystical artifacts known as "Star Pieces" (スターピース, Sutā Pīsu), believed to possess wish-granting abilities when gathered together.

-In his quest to locate the Star Pieces, Dr. Kouenji developed a series of search robots, referred to as "B-Robots".
-However, an unforeseen complication arose when a trio of these robots, led by Cobrander, were prematurely activated before completing their sleep-education program.
-Consequently, they embarked on a spree of misdeeds within the town.
+Dr. Torahiko Kouenji is a genius who dug out the ancient writings from the oldest layer of the earth.
+He translated the writings and learned the existence of 13 "Star Pieces" (スターピース, Sutā Pīsu) that had been hidden across the planet.
+If one should obtain all the Star Pieces, any wish could be granted.
+To that end, Dr. Kouenji built search robots, known as "B-Robots", to find the Star Pieces.
+However, a trio of such robots, led by Cobrander, were activated without their sleep-education program being completed and thus started to commit bad deeds across the town.

-Fortunately, another team comprising three fully trained "good" B-Robots had completed their sleep-learning curriculum.
-These robots, along with Yuzuru Kouenji, Dr. Kouenji's grandson, and his companions Sayuri Mitaka and Kuranosuke Kichijouji, united forces to search for the elusive Star Pieces.
-Together, they navigated through challenges posed by the rogue B-Robots while striving to achieve their goal.
+Fortunately, a team, composed of three "good" B-Robots, had completed the whole course of sleep-learning, and befriended Yuzuru Kouenji, Dr. Kouenji's grandson.
+With Yuzuru, and his friends Sayuri Mitaka and Kuranosuke Kichijouji, the three good B-Robots and the gang begin their search of the "Star Pieces" while overcoming the misdeeds of the three "bad" B-Robots.